Chandika Hathurusingha

 Upul Chandika Hathurusingha (උපුල් චන්දික හතුරුසිංහ; born 13 September 1968) is a Sri Lankan cricket coach and former player.
 He represented the Sri Lanka national cricket team from 1991 to 1999 as an all-rounder.

 Hathurusingha was born in Colombo and played club cricket for Tamil Union and Moors Sports Club.
 He played 26 Test and 35 One Day International (ODI) matches for Sri Lanka during his international career.
 He was a squad member in the 1992 and 1999 Cricket World Cups.

-As a coach, Hathurusingha has had head coaching stints with United Arab Emirates (2005–2006), Bangladesh (2014–2017 and 2023 - present) and Sri Lanka (2017–2019).
+As a coach, Hathurusingha has had head coaching stints with the United Arab Emirates (2005–2006), Bangladesh (2014–2017 and 2023 -2024) and Sri Lanka (2017–2019).
 He was reappointed head coach of Bangladesh in 2023.
 He has also coached in Australian domestic cricket with New South Wales and the Sydney Thunder.

 Playing career

 An opening batsman, Hathurusingha most often opened alongside Roshan Mahanama.
 A useful pace-bowler, Hathurusingha was not called into the Test side until an injury to Mahanama stopped him from playing.
 Hathurusingha started his career by piecing together a trio of half-centuries in his first three matches.
 After a long layoff from the side when other players took over in the opening batsman position, and the subsequent discovery of Sanath Jayasuriya in just that position, Hathurusingha began to play once again, but this time as a strong middle-order batsman and medium-pace bowler.
 This was not to prove overly effective, though, and when Hathurusingha was not called upon to play in the Cricket World Cup in 1999, this brought about an end to his international career.
 He played once again in the Premier Tournament and became Player of the Tournament three seasons running (2001–02, 2002–03, 2003–04).
 His Twenty-20 career began in 2005–06.